dreighton90/Dreighton90/README.md

-# 🛡️ AJ Drayton – Cybersecurity Portfolio
+# 🛡️ Anthony Dreighton – Cybersecurity Portfolio

 **Aspiring security professional with a strong Purple Team mindset, blending offensive and defensive projects that demonstrate real-world relevance and initiative beyond the classroom.**